Sonoran-Software/SonoranCAD-Documentation/integration-plugins/integration-plugins/available-plugins/civilian-integration.md

 This plugin utilizes API endpoints that require the **plus** version of Sonoran CAD or higher.
 For more information, view our [pricing ](../../../pricing/faq/)page.
 {% endhint %}

+{% hint style="warning" %}
+There is a new improved and updated UI for showid.
+To use it you must enable it in the config and download a resource for it.
+More information below!
+{% endhint %}

 {% hint style="success" %}
 Looking for VPS, web, or dedicated hosting?
 Check out our official [server hosting](../../../vps-hosting-1/vps-hosting.md)!
 {% endhint %}